Ecconia/Ecconia-LogicWorld-Mods/RandomDebugCollection/Readme.md

 This mod provides a set of tools and features, to ramp up your modding experience with LogicWorld.

 Features:
-- Provides client startup argument `-version <Version>` to override the version LW thinks it is.
+- Provides client startup argument `-- --version <Version>` to override the version LW thinks it is.
 - Adds some random debugging commands (details below)...

 ## Install / Dependencies: